Important Legal Disclaimer

 Viewing Process:

-Approach A: Hopeful Buy with 7% gross yield.
-Assume 100% occupancy.
+Method A: Hopeful Buy with 7% gross yield.
+Assume 100% full.
 Small repair budget.
 Manage yourself to save fees.
 Hope for the best.

-Approach B: Realistic Buy with 8%+ gross yield.
-Budget 10% voids.
-10% repairs.
+Method B: Realistic Buy with 8%+ gross yield.
+Budget 10% for voids.
+Budget 10% for repairs.
 Use an agent.
 Set up systems.

-Reality: 8% gross = 4.7% net after costs.
-Voids expected and budgeted.
+What happens: 8% gross = 4.7% net after costs.
+Voids are expected and budgeted.
 Agent handles tenant issues.
-Regular repairs prevent emergencies.
-Stress: 3/10.
+Regular repairs stop emergencies.
+Stress level: 3/10.

-The truth: Approach A looks better on paper.
-Approach B works better in real life.
+The truth: Method A looks better on paper, but Method B works better in real life.
 Careful numbers mean nice surprises, not nasty shocks.

 Case Study: Sophie in Birmingham

 Sophie bought a 2-bed terrace in Birmingham for £165,000.
-She used the 47-point property check checklist.
-When choosing between major UK cities for investment, she reviewed our detailed Manchester vs Birmingham comparison, which helped her understand Birmingham's superior growth potential for 2025-2028:
+She used the 47-point rental property checklist.
+When choosing between major UK cities for BTL investment UK opportunities, she reviewed our detailed Manchester vs Birmingham guide.
+This helped her see Birmingham's better growth for 2025-2028:

 Purchase: